CBaier33/banter-lang/README.md

 Additionally, comments, can be written using the `#` symbol.

-# Using SudoLang
+# Using Banter

-The interpreter gives user the ability to interact with a sudolang program live in an "interactive" mode, as well as regular execution of a script.
+The interpreter gives user the ability to interact with a banter program live in an "interactive" mode, as well as regular execution of a script.

-Pass a file to the interpreter using `./main file.sudo`
+Pass a file to the interpreter using `./main file.banter`

-To remain in interactive mode, add the `-i` flag -> `./main -i file.sudo`
+To remain in interactive mode, add the `-i` flag -> `./main -i file.banter`